persmed/cas-assignment/docs/assignment.ai.rst

 Run the deep learning model for hip CT image segmentation, and write a short report where you answer the following questions.

 #.
-Experiment Running (5 points)
+Experiment Running (2 points)

-	- Show the 3D models of automatic segmentation and ground truth segmentation in individual ITK-SNAP applications, and then compare them qualitatively (2 points)
+	- Show the 3D models of automatic segmentation and ground truth segmentation in individual ITK-SNAP applications, and then compare them qualitatively (1 points)
-	- Show the training loss curve (1 point)
+	- Show the training loss curve.
+Do a screenshot of the loss curve.
+(0.5 point)
 	- What is your evaluation result of Dice, ASD, and HD?
-Do a screenshot of the resulting text file (1 point)
+Do a screenshot of the resulting text file (0.5 point)
-	- Do a screenshot of the training log file ``slurm-xxxxxxxx.out`` (as mentioned before) (1 point)

 #.
+Finetuning the Model (4 points)

+	- Adapt the command in ``job_run_gpu.sh`` to train the model with low learning rate (e.g. 0.00001?) and high learning rate (e.g. 0.1?)
+For example, `` python train.py --epoch 5 --lr 0.00001 --save_ckpt ./checkpoint_lr_low --save_log_dir ./log_lr_low``, `` python test.py --load_epoch 5 --load_ckpt ./checkpoint_lr_low --save_pred_affix_name lr_low ``, `` python evaluate.py  --save_pred_affix_name lr_low ``
+	- Compare three training loss curves with normal, low and high learning rates.
+What is your observation and conclusion?
+(1 point)
+	- Compare the evaluation result of Dice, ASD, and HD of three models with normal, low and high learning rate?
+Which model reports the best accuracy?
+(1 point)
+	- Compare the segmentation prediction results qualitatively of three models in ITK-SNAP and explain the differences?
+Do you think those models can be used for surgical planning, or how could we improve this model?
+(1 point)
+	- Finetune the hyper-parameters (number of training epochs and learning rate), and report the best accuracy you get in both qualitative and quantitative.
+(1 point)

-Questions (5 points)
+#.
+Questions (4 points)

 	- How could the segmentation of the hip joint be used in clinical practice?
-(1.25 point)
+(1 point)
-	- What are the training, validation and test datasets used for?
-(1.25 point)
+	- What are the training, validation and test datasets?
+(1 point)
-	- Explain the U-net architecture, for example, how many convolutional layers, pooling layers are used.
+	- Describe the U-net architecture, for example, how many convolutional layers, pooling layers are used.
 Why is it better than a fully connected network for segmentation?
-(1.25 point)
+(1 point)
-	- Which hyper parameters are important during the network training?
+	- Which hyper-parameters are important during the network training?
 Why?
-(1.25 point)
+(1 point)

 Submission